Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_expert.rst

             super().__init__()
             self.backbone = backbone

-Normally classes are mutable as in this case.
+Normally classes are mutable, as in this case.
 The instance of ``MyModel`` would be created the moment that the module that defines ``MyMainModel`` is first imported.
 This means that the default of ``backbone`` will be initialized before the CLI class runs ``seed_everything``, making it non-reproducible.
 Furthermore, if ``MyMainModel`` is used more than once in the same Python process and the ``backbone`` parameter is not overridden, the same instance would be used in multiple places.
-Most likely this is not what the developer intended.
-Having an instance as default also makes it impossible to generate the complete config file, since for arbitrary classes, it is not known which arguments were used to instantiate it.
+Most likely, this is not what the developer intended.
+Having an instance as default also makes it impossible to generate the complete config file since it is not known which arguments were used to instantiate it for arbitrary classes.

-A good solution to these problems is to not have a default or set the default to a special value (e.g. a string).
+An excellent solution to these problems is not to have a default or set the default to a unique value (e.g., a string).
 Then check this value and instantiate it in the ``__init__`` body.
 If a class parameter has no default and the CLI is subclassed, then a default can be set as follows: